Let’s Start a Conversation

 • The basic formula NWC = Current Assets - Current Liabilities.

-However, in mergers and acquisitions transactions, a more specific formula is often used:
+However, in M&A transactions, a more specific formula is often used:

 • NWC = Current Assets (excluding cash) - Current Liabilities (excluding debt)